quyunye/Visual-Loading-Tool/README.md

 # Visual-Loading-Tool
-Some visual loading pages, that can be used in various projects.
+Visual loading pages, that can be used in various projects.

+1. Preloading-Timing-Controlled-Edition
+2. Time-Interval-Controlled-Edition
+3. Real-Time-Schedule-Controlled-Edition